 Though Melissa Cooper works in catering at a luxury hotel in Chicago, she and her fiancé, Tom Funk, decided to host their wedding in her hometown: Kiawah Island, South Carolina.
 As both the bride and the groom are in the hospitality industry, food and beverage were important aspects of the celebration.
 “I viewed the day through the eyes of the guests,” shares Melissa.
 To start, those traveling from out of town were greeted with a welcome bag.

 Instead of a full bridal party, the couple elected to have one attendant each: the bride’s sister and a cousin of the groom.
 His other cousin officiated over the vow exchange.
 “We wanted the day to be intimate and personal,” affirms Melissa.
 “We asked all family to wear blue since we did not have a formal bridal party.”
-The bride wore a designer gown from Dimitra’s Bridal Couture, a salon in her current home of Chicago.
-While it was strapless with a sweetheart neckline during the “first look,” she had an illusion neckline and sleeves added for the ceremony to match the lower sheer portion of the skirt.
+The bride wore a designer gown featuring a strapless sweetheart neckline during the “first look,” and she had an illusion neckline and sleeves added for the ceremony to match the lower sheer portion of the skirt.

 To complement the beauty of Kiawah Island, the sweethearts wanted to bring the outside in, incorporating natural and organic elements into the décor.
 Guests sat on wooden benches during the ceremony, and the reception featured a variety of nature-inspired centerpieces: traditional flower arrangements, tall trees, and bowls of floating candles and blossoms.
 Rose gold was used as a metallic accent to match the bride’s wedding and engagement rings.